Hermann-web/file-converter/openconv-core/README.md

 ## More Examples

-The `examples` folder in this repository contains practical demonstrations of how to use the `file_conv_framework` package for file conversion tasks.
+The `examples` folder in this repository contains practical demonstrations of how to use the `openconv-core` package for file conversion tasks.
 Currently, it includes the following examples:

 - **simple_converter.py**: Demonstrates a basic file converter that converts Excel (XLSX) files to CSV format.
-It utilizes the `XLXSToCSVConverter` class defined within the `file_conv_framework` package to perform the conversion.
+It utilizes the `XLXSToCSVConverter` class defined within the `openconv-core` package to perform the conversion.

-- **cli_app_example.py**: Illustrates how to build a command-line interface (CLI) application using the `ConverterApp` class from the `file_conv_framework.converter_app` module.
+- **cli_app_example.py**: Illustrates how to build a command-line interface (CLI) application using the `ConverterApp` class from the `openconv-core.converter_app` module.
 This CLI app allows users to specify input and output files, as well as input and output file types, for performing file conversions.

-These examples serve as practical demonstrations of how to leverage the capabilities of the `file_conv_framework` package in real-world scenarios.
+These examples serve as practical demonstrations of how to leverage the capabilities of the `openconv-core` package in real-world scenarios.
 Users can refer to these examples for guidance on building their own file conversion utilities or integrating file conversion functionality into existing projects.

 ## Todo